Learning in repeated auctions: Sealed-bid auctions

 \subsection{The sealed-bid second-price auction}

 The second-price auction allocates the item to the highest bidder who pays the highest bid among other bidders, i.e., the second highest bid.
-A key property of this auction is the following result, that does not require any assumption on bidders' value distributions.
+A key property of this auction is the following result \citep{vickrey1961counterspeculation}, which does not require any assumption on bidders' value distributions.

-\begin{theorem2} The second-price auction is DSIC (bidding truthfully is weakly dominant). \end{theorem2} \begin{proof} Let us denote by $x_i$ the private value of bidder $i$ and by $b^*_{-i}$ the highest bid of the competition.
-We are going to compare the utility of bidding $b$ instead of $x_i$. \begin{itemize} \item If $b > x_i$.
+\begin{theorem2} The second-price auction is DSIC.
+In other words, bidding truthfully is weakly dominant. \end{theorem2} \begin{proof} Let us denote by $x_i$ the private value of bidder $i$ and by $b^*_{-i}$ the highest bid of the competition.
+We are going to compare the utility of bidding $b$ instead of $x_i$. \begin{itemize} \item Case $b > x_i$.
 The only case where his (ex-post) utility is changed is when $x_i < b^*_{-i} < b$.
-With a bid $b$, he now wins the auction but his utility is negative since $x_i - b^*_{-i} < 0 $. \item if $b < x_i$.
+With a bid $b$, he now wins the auction but his utility is negative since $x_i - b^*_{-i} < 0 $. \item Case $b < x_i$.
 The only case where his (ex-post) utility is changed is when $x_i > b^*_{-i} > b$.
-With a bid $b$, he now loses a profitable (i.e., with a positive utility) auction. \end{itemize} Hence, bidder $i$ has not interest to deviate from truthful bidding. \end{proof} The classical second-price auction was used until recently by most of the biggest online platforms to sell ad placements on publishers' websites.
+With a bid $b$, he now loses a profitable (i.e., with a positive utility) auction. \end{itemize} Hence, bidder $i$ has no incentive to deviate from truthful bidding. \end{proof} The classical second-price auction was used until recently \citep{feng2020reserve} by most of the biggest online platforms to sell ad placements on publishers' websites.
 Another widely used and studied sealed-bid auction is the first-price auction.